zX3no/Omnia/README.md

 #### The best & worst languages

 - Best languages for beginner programmers
-  - Choose whatever you want
+  - Choose whatever you want it doesn't matter

 - Best languages for experienced programmers
   - V
   - Rust
   - Nim

   V is a language I hope to move into the beginner category.
   It's simple, preformat and modern.
-  It sometimes requires you to dig through the source code to find stuff.
+  It lacks documentation and may require you to look through the source code.
+  It's lacking a few features and you'll often get compiler panics.

-  Hopefully the issues will be resolved by version 1.0.
+  Hopefully some of these issues will be resolved by version 1.0.

   Rust has great tooling, documentation, a [borrow checker](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) and is easy write.